lcavasso/Categorize_app_basel/README.md

 `4_rater_reliability.ipynb` - estimates intra- and inter-rater agreement for language annotation on the basis of clips annotated two and three times.
 Also concatenates all clips annotated as 'unsure' into `filename_relisten.csv` to be fed into the Relisten application and listened to again by two annotators.

+### To check your inputs and outputs

+The output of `segments.pl` will show all of LENA's annotations.
+When you run `1_split_app_basel.py`, it will prompt you to filter to only certain LENA annotations.
+The `rejects.csv` file will show sound clips that did not meet the vocal activity detection threshold (but did match your LENA annotations of interest).
+The `config.csv` file will include all files that you'll be prompted to annotate with `2_categorize_app_biling.py` (i.e., ones that met both the vocal activity detection threshold and the LENA annotations you were interested in).

 ## Example Work Flow

 This is an example of a workflow to get you from a full daylong recording to one annotated for ambient language characteristics like language choice and speech type via random sampling.
 It assumes that you have all relevant libraries and contingencies installed.